ThomasThatcher/Vortex-Engine/README.md

 Vortex-Engine
 =============
 A Pure Java Game Engine.
+In Development.

 Notable Features:
 	-	GPU Acceleration

-Short Comings:
+Short Comings (In Development):
+	-	Currently doesn't have audio support
+	-	Currently doesn't support font rendering
 	-	Transparency not supported
 			- Work Around: When creating graphics for your application, set pixels that would otherwise be set to